Tincture (heraldry): Colours

 both referring to the blue mineral lapis lazuli, used to produce blue pigments.

 Vert (Fr. vert or sinople, Ger.
 Grün) is from Latin viridis, "green".
 The alternative name in French, sinople, is derived from the ancient city of Sinope in Asia Minor (Turkey), which was famous for its pigments.

 Purpure (Fr. purpure or pourpre, Ger.
 Purpur) is from Latin purpura, in turn from Greek porphyra, the dye known as Tyrian purple.
 This expensive dye, known from antiquity, produced a much redder purple than the modern heraldic colour; and in fact earlier depictions of purpure are far redder than recent ones.
 As a heraldic colour, purpure may have originated as a variation of gules.

 Stains

-Three more tinctures were eventually acknowledged by most heraldic authorities: sanguine, a venous-blood red, murrey, a dark red or mulberry colour; and tenné, an orange or dark yellow to brownish colour.
-These were termed "stains" by some of the more influential heraldic writers, and supposed to represent some sort of dishonour on the part of the bearer; but in fact there is no evidence that they were ever so employed, and they probably originated as mere variations of existing colours.
-Nevertheless, the belief that they represented stains upon the honour of an armiger served to prevent them receiving widespread use, and it is only in recent times that they have begun to appear on a regular basis.
+Three more tinctures were eventually acknowledged by most heraldic authorities: sanguine, a blood red, murrey, a dark red or mulberry colour; and tenné, an orange or dark yellow to brownish colour.
+These were termed "stains" by some of the more influential heraldic writers and supposed to represent some sort of dishonour on the part of the bearer, but there is no evidence that they were ever used for this purpose and they probably originated as variations on existing colours.
+Nevertheless, the belief that they represented stains upon the honour of an armiger prevented them from being widely used, and it is only in recent times that they have begun to appear on a regular basis.